beakerbrowser/libfritter/README.md

 # libfritter

 Data definitions and methods for Fritter, a Twitter clone built on top of [Dat](https://github.com/datproject/dat).
-Uses [WebDB](https://github.com/beakerbrowser/webdb) to read and write records on the filesystem.
+Uses [WebDB](https://github.com/beakerbrowser/webdb) to read and write records on the Dat network.

 See the [Fritter app](https://github.com/beakerbrowser/fritter) to see this library in use.